shirish93/shirish93.github.io/_posts/2024-03-03-japanese-shrine.md

 * **Modularization:** Introduce separate buildchains for new features, reducing codebase complexity.
 * **Cyclical Improvement:** Schedule regular upgrades and partial rewrites to minimize churn and duplication.

 Just as the temple rebuilds retain the original design while incorporating new materials and techniques, an "eventual rewrite" upgrades parts of software while preserving its core functionality and form.
-Where technical debt has accumulated beyond tolerance, frameworks outdated, can be selectively re-written -- in different languages -- without  bringing everything down.
+Where technical debt has accumulated beyond tolerance and frameworks are outdated, it can be selectively re-written -- in different languages -- without  bringing everything down.
 In high-interest environments, budget runways are limited.
-As you run out of gas, would you want a car that might one day be built to run faster at great cost, or one that currently works whose parts you will eventually change to form a new car?
+As you run out of gas, would you want a car that might one day be built to run faster, at great current cost, or one that currently works whose parts you will eventually change to form a new car?

-While the partial rewrite would save on runway and speed-to-market, it would also make the overall system more complicated.
+The one downside of a partial rewrite is that, while it would save on runway and speed-to-market, it would also make the system more complicated.
 But the goal is to future-proof the system, ideally moving towards lesser complexity as the code eventually adapts towards stability and less complexity.
 Maintenance challenges move towards the right direction because more of the codebase is updated, and easy for newengineers to work on.
 Just like traditional woodworking artisans work together with modern construction techniques, CnC machining and 3d printing, the legacy code can exist with updated code.
 Change is a fact of life, and if a piece of software needs to be future-proof, it must be forward-looking.

-To put it differently, software should not be considered 'complete' as long as it is 'living', where one might want to apply updates, fix bugs, add more features.
+To put it differently, software should never be considered 'complete' as long as it is 'living', where one might want to apply updates, fix bugs, add more features.

 **Exceptions to the Rule**